UPDATED SEPTEMBER 12, 2018

-Three named hurricanes now swirling around the U.S. and Harvey’s waters still receding should reinforce the notion that the time to prepare for a disaster is before it strikes.
+Millions of people under evacuation orders as Hurricane Florence fast approaches the U.S. east coast should reinforce the need for a disaster plan – and the notion that the time to prepare for a disaster is before it strikes.
 There’s a lot to learn from the periods of calm between disasters we, in my time at FEMA, called “blue sky.”

 Know What Threatens Your Family